kubaporebski/microservices-training/README.md

 To start (run everything) in the easiest way possible, just run `rebuild_and_run.sh`.

 # Service discovery
-Song service is be at http://localhost:33312.
+Song service is at http://localhost:33312.
-Resource service is be at http://localhost:12333.
+Resource service is at http://localhost:12333.

 # Links